jmarkow/spikoclust/docs/usage.rst

 .. hint:: To pass parameters to any function in the toolbox use parameter/value pairs, see examples below.

-.. warning:: Many functions in this toolbox are parallel-enabled (i.e. include parfor loops), check the Parallel Preferences in your MATLAB installation to avoid unwanted behavior.

 Quick start
 -----------